-- Require hospitals to submit the adopted staffing plan and subsequent changes to the staffing plan to the Washington State Department of Health beginning January 1, 2019.
+- Require hospitals to submit the adopted staffing plan and subsequent changes to the staffing plan to the Washington State Department of Health (DOH) beginning Jan.
+1, 2019.

-- Requires hospitals to implement the staffing plan and assign nursing personnel to each patient care unit in accordance with the plan beginning January 1, 2019.
+- Require hospitals to implement the staffing plan and assign nursing personnel to each patient care unit in accordance with the plan beginning Jan.
+1, 2019.

 - Allow nurses to report and file a complaint with the staffing committee any time the nurse personnel assignment is not in accordance with the adopted staffing plan.